magpylib/magpylib/docs/_pages/0_documentation.rst

 Documentation v2.3.0b
 ******************************

-The idea behind magpylib is to provide a simple and easy-to-use interface for computing the magnetic field of magnets, currents and moments.
+Magpylib provide a simple and easy-to-use interface for computing the magnetic field of magnets, currents and moments.
 The computations are based on (semi-)analytical solutions found in the literature, discussed in the :ref:`physComp` section.

+A published software description for version 2.3.0b can be found `here <https://authors.elsevier.com/sd/article/S2352711020300170>`_.

 Contents
 ########